Carpenter ant: Social immunity

 In many social insect species, social behavior can increase the disease resistance of animals.
 This phenomenon, called social immunity, exists in carpenter ants.
 It is mediated through the feeding of other individuals by regurgitation.
 The regurgitate can have antimicrobial activity, which would be spread amongst members of the colony.
 Some proteases with antimicrobial activity have been found to exist in regurgitated material.
 Communal sharing of immune response capability is likely to play a large role in colonial maintenance during highly pathogenic periods.

 Polygyny

 Polygyny often is associated with many social insect species, and usually is characterized by limited mating flights, small queen size, and other characteristics.
 However, carpenter ants have "extensive" mating flights and relatively large queens, distinguishing them from polygynous species.
 Carpenter ants are described as oligogynous because they have a number of fertile queens which are intolerant of each other and must therefore spread to different areas of the nest.
 Some aggressive interactions have been known to take place between queens, but not necessarily through workers.
 Queens become aggressive mainly to other queens if they trespass on a marked territory.
 Queens in a given colony can work together in brood care and the workers tend to experience higher rates of survival in colonies with multiple queens.
 Some researchers still subscribe to the notion that carpenter ant colonies are only monogynous.

-Exploding ants

-In at least nine Southeast Asian species of the Cylindricus complex, including Camponotus saundersi, workers feature greatly enlarged mandibular glands that run the entire length of the ant's body.
-They can release their contents suicidally by performing autothysis, thereby rupturing the ant's body and spraying toxic substance from the head, which gives these species the common name "exploding ants".
-The enlarged mandibular gland, which is many times the size of that of a normal ant, produces a glue.
-The glue bursts out and entangles and immobilizes all nearby victims.

-The termite species Globitermes sulphureus has a similar defensive system.